Unit XI. Healing

 minds and how we interpreted the situation at the time.
 Or we may have

-time.
-In cases of outright abuse, we remove ourselves from the scene
+In cases of outright abuse, we remove ourselves from the scene and examine

-and examine the ignorance and pain of the abuser to see if we can reconstrue
+the ignorance and pain of the abuser to see if we can reconstrue what happened.

 Breathwork is often helpful in healing the soul because it connects the